On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Rigorous asymptotic analysis for a family of linearly elastic generalised membranes of the first kind

-The outline of the proof, which is broken into ten parts numbered (i)--(x), is inspired by the proof outline of Theorem~5.6-1 of~\cite{Ciarlet2000} (itself adapted from the original result by Ciarlet \& Lods contained in~\cite{CiaLods1996d}), where no confinement conditions are imposed.
-We will see that addressing the confinement condition we are taking into account will require extra care in some parts of the asymptotic analysis.
+The outline of the proof, which is broken into ten parts numbered (i)--(x), is inspired by the proof of Theorem~5.6-1 of~\cite{Ciarlet2000} (itself adapted from the original result by Ciarlet \& Lods contained in~\cite{CiaLods1996d}), where no confinement conditions are imposed.
+We will see that taking into account the confinement condition requires extra care in some parts of the asymptotic analysis.

 (i) \emph{There exists $0<\varepsilon_1 \le \varepsilon_0$, and there exists a constant $c_0>0$ independent of $\varepsilon$ such that, for all $0<\varepsilon\le\varepsilon_1$, we have that:

 }